Department of Health and Human Services

 Faculty Travel: Funds may be requested for round-trip economy airfare on U.S. carriers (to the maximum extent possible) and lodging and per diem for the applicant to attend the annual program network meeting, normally in the U.S. Principal Investigators are expected to attend.
 Funds may be requested for round-trip economy airfare on U.S. carriers (to the maximum extent possible) and lodging and per diem for faculty providing training at the foreign site.

-NIH grants policies as described in the World Bank classification system) named in their application.
+Applications may be submitted by foreign institutions in LMIC or by eligible domestic (U.S.) institutions that demonstrate collaborations with institutions in the low- and middle-income countries ((LMIC), defined by the World Bank classification system) named in their application.
 Taiwan is not listed in the World Bank income classification list but is considered high-income and therefore is not eligible.
 Hong Kong is listed as high-income in the World Bank income classification list, so is not considered a LMIC.

 If no or minimal research activities are ongoing at the foreign site at the onset of the grant they must be developed within 2 years.
 In this case there must be an active, U.S. government-funded research in the high-income country institution from the onset of the grant that can be used in the first years for the research training activities.
 But it is expected that the research training activities will be developed within these 2 years and then will continuously increase at the foreign site.
 In the last two years of the award it is expected that almost all of the research will be done in the foreign institution.

 Applicants from U.S. institutions must propose collaborations with two foreign institutions in low- and middle-income countries and must name an individual at each foreign institution as the major foreign collaborator for that country.
 Individuals chosen as major foreign collaborators should be scientists with whom the Principal Investigator or key personnel named in the application have had prior successful research collaborations.

 1.B.
 Eligible Individuals